th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

 - `Th2Mstore` - box for message store
 - `Th2CoreBox` - any other box in core

-These kinds are not different from `Th2Box` by your side, but it is imporant infrormation for `th2-infra-mgr` for environment creation.
+These kinds are not different from `Th2Box` by your side, but it is imporant information for **infra-mgr** for environment creation.

 ## Infra manager configuration

-`infra-mgr-config.yml` defines behavior of the `th2-infra-mgr` with this current *Schema Environment*.
+`infra-mgr-config.yml` defines the behavior of the **infra-mgr** with a current *Schema environment*.

 It is also the manifest.
 There is a special `SettingsFile` kind for it.